toji/webgpu-gltf-case-study/index.md

      * Set primitive pipeline and buffers
      * Draw primitive

-But let's look at the relationship of the objects in that loop.
+But let's examine the relationship of the objects in that loop.
 Each Pipeline can be shared between many primitives, and each Primitive/Mesh can be referenced by multiple nodes.
 So if we want to minimize state changes, we probably want our render loop to look more like this:

  * For each pipeline
    * Set pipeline